Baker's Pure Rye 1847

 To blow my own horn a little, I have extensive experience in authenticating rare whiskeys as well as busting counterfeiters.
 And when I first saw this bottle, my heart leapt.
 It had all the hallmarks of the real deal -- but I also know that exact feeling is the downfall of every "mark" duped by a clever fake.
 So I put those feeling aside, and did some painstakingly critical, objective analysis.
 Eventually, I was comfortable giving my official support for the bottle's authenticity.
 About a year later, the owner asked if I'd like to make an offer on it, and we worked out a deal.

 So, let's talk about how we know the bottle is real.
 The history and provenance are strongly documented , which is critical to any ultra-vintage bottle, but the most important thing is the physical evidence itself.

-I've abstained from publishing the full catalog pages showing additional auction lots in an effort to keep counterfeiters from getting ideas.
+The full catalog pages showing additional auction lots won't be published here in an effort to keep counterfeiters from getting ideas.

 There are more details confirming the chain of ownership not published here, as they're in line with expectations, and not that interesting, and arent these pages already long enough?

 PROVENANCE | LABEL | GLASS | SEAL | RADIOCARBON DATING